-Q19 What are your professional development goals for this next year?

-Q20 Are there specific areas of knowledge or skills in your education/training that you feel would help you reach these professional development goals in the next year?

-Of the areas that you wish to develop, which have been most challenging or given you unexpected difficulty?

-Q21 What could the clinical faculty or psychology department change to make this professional program better?
+Q19 What are your professional development goals for this next year? - Q20 Are there specific areas of knowledge or skills in your education/training g that you feel ld help you reach these professional development goals in the next year - ne areas that you wish to develop, which have been most challenging or gpected difficulty? iven you linical faculty or psycholog gy departmen nt change to m ake this profession at could the content of the content - • • • nat could the clinical faculty or psychology department change to make better?